MackenzieDobson/MackenzieDobson.github.io/_pages/research.md

 - "Instituting Compromise?
 How Legislative Institutions Prevent and Promote Bipartisan Lawmaking")

-- "Bipartisanship Secured: How Secure Majorities Lead to Cross-Party Collaboratoion"
+- "Bipartisanship Secured: How Secure Majorities Lead to Cross-Party Collaboration"

+- "The Substantive Representation of LGBTQ Americans: Evidence from 1.6 Mil- lion State Legislative Bills” *with Jacob M. Lollis*